SteveNyanumba/vue-todo/README.md

-This is a show case application using express js on the backend and vue JS on the frontend.
+This is a show case Todo application using express js on the backend and vue JS on the frontend.

 ## How To Deploy